wso2-extensions/identity-outbound-auth-hypr/docs/config.md

 <Application ID of the HYPR App>
 ```
 Follow the steps given below to extract the App ID From the HYPR Control Center.
-- Navigate to the HYPR Control Central via the link provided to you from HYPR and log in using your HYPR credentials.
+1. Navigate to the HYPR Control Central via the link provided to you from HYPR and log in using your HYPR credentials.
-- Select your app from the `Choose an App` drop-down list.
+2. Select your app from the `Choose an App` drop-down list.
 Next you are navigated to the Dashboard of the application.
-- Finally, click the App Settings in the top right corner.
+3. Finally, click the App Settings in the top right corner.
 Note down the App ID.

 #### API Token
-This refers to an API token newly generated specifically for the HYPR App via the control center.
+This refers to an API token newly generated specifically for the HYPR App via the Control Center.
 Example :
 ```
 <Generated API Token for the HYPR App>
 ```
 Follow the steps given below to generate a new API token from the HYPR Control Center.
-- Navigate to the HYPR Control Central via the link provided to you from HYPR and log in using your HYPR credentials.
+1. Navigate to the HYPR Control Central via the link provided to you from HYPR and log in using your HYPR credentials.
-- Select your app from the `Choose an App` drop-down list.
+2. Select your app from the `Choose an App` drop-down list.
 Next you are navigated to the Dashboard of the application.
-- Under **Advanced Config**, click **Access Token** > **Generate Token**.
+3. Under **Advanced Config**, click **Access Token** > **Generate Token**.
-- Finally, add a new name to your API token,  select **API Access Token** from the available list, and click **Create Token**.
+4. Finally, add a new name to your API token,  select **API Access Token** from the available list, and click **Create Token**.

-### _The HYPR authenticator's flow as follows_
+### The HYPR authentication flow
 ![HYPR Authentication Demo Flow](images/HYPRAuthenticatorDemoFlow.png)